 Flounder offer a change of pace and taste, so don’t overlook the doormats of Tampa Bay.
 Please e-mail any questions concerning fishing or tackle and I will be glad to respond.

 Good fishing and tight lines.

-Captain Sergio Atanes is a native resident of Tampa and has been fishing the waters of Tampa Bay and Boca Grande for over 40 years.
-He owns and operates S & I charters, which is one of the largest charter booking services in the West Coast of Florida.
-S & I charters has 55 professional captains on staff.
+Captain Sergio Atanes is a native resident of Tampa and has been fishing the waters of Tampa Bay and Boca Grande for over 45 years.
+He is owner and operator of S & I charters which is one of the largest charter booking services on the west coast of Florida with 55 professional captains on staff.
 Capt.
 Sergio Atanes can be reached at (813) 973-7132 or www.reelfishy.com